 The scoping project team gathered preliminary input from clinicians, followed by literature searches and reviews of current clinical guidelines and key papers, especially the Cochrane database and major systematic reviews.
 The project team also conducted searches to identify the number of new trial abstracts, in order to estimate the amount of new evidence available.

 The main output of the project was a prioritised list of seven reviews of interventions for chronic otitis media, with a common set of outcome measures.
-These reviews are now being conducted for Cochrane ENT:
+These reviews are now being conducted for Cochrane ENT.
+Three are complete (see links below) and the remaining four are expected to complete during 2020:

 - Topical antibiotics for chronic suppurative otitis media